Temporary border controls

 All minors need to be citizens of one of the Nordic countries, or citizens of an EEA country and reside in one of those countries.

-Important to consider when evaluating the right to enter
+Important to consider when evaluating someone’s right to enter

 The risk of illegal immigration and general threats to order and security, is to be taken into consideration during all evaluations in relations to border control.